Electric Fence FAQs

-Can be an interim barrier until a more permanent fence is installed.
-This allows folks to field-test fence and gate locations to see what works best.
+(semi-permanent)Choose a semi-permanent fence when you don’t need to move it as often.
 Usually consists of electrified net or multiple electrified strands under low tension—supported by stronger/thicker posts than temporary fences.
-Will need more maintenance attention than permanent fences.

-For boundary and subdivision fences for land that’s owned by the user—and whose usage is not likely to change!
-Requires strong wood, steel or fiberglass posts that support high-tensile wires, woven wire, rope or wide tape—of which one or more strands are electrified.
-More reliable than other options but more expensive to install.
-May require a professional installer.
+(permanent)Permanent fences need strong wood or steel posts that support high-tensile wires, woven wire, rope or wide tape—of which one or more strands are electrified.
+More reliable than other options, but also more expensive and may require a professional installer.

 - Is the terrain flat?